rpglab/ABD-Alg_N-1_SCUC_CNR/README.md

 2. *dataFile73BusAll.dat* - Contains all basic parameters required for IEEE 73-bus system.
 3. *dataFilePolishAll.dat* - Contains all basic parameters required for Polish system with 2383 buses.

 * IEEE 24-bus system is one of the three areas of the IEEE 73-bus system.
 They are described in this reference: "The IEEE Reliability Test System-1996.
-A report prepared by the Reliability Test System Task Force of the Application of Probability Methods Subcommittee" and link is <a class="" target="_blank" href="https://ieeexplore.ieee.org/document/780914">here</a>.
+A report prepared by the Reliability Test System Task Force of the Application of Probability Methods Subcommittee" and link is <a class="off" target="_blank" href="https://ieeexplore.ieee.org/document/780914">here</a>.
 * The 2383-bus Polish system was converted from matpower (https://matpower.org/).
 The data was provided by Roman Korab (roman.korab@polsl.pl).
 * Some modifications may be made to the original data for the above systems.